Fluffy Gluten-Free Naan (Yeast-Free, 20 minutes!)

 How to Make Gluten-Free Naan

 Naan is traditionally made with all-purpose (wheat) flour, which is not gluten-free.
-But the gluten provides a stretchy element that can be tricky to replicate with gluten-free alternatives.
+In traditional naan, gluten provides a stretchy element that can be tricky to replicate with gluten-free alternatives.
 But friends, we’ve done the trial and error so you don’t have to!

 We’ve found that the key is to use a perfect combination of gluten-free flours that achieves the right taste and texture.
 You can read more about different gluten-free flours here.